unisonweb/unison/unison-src/transcripts/diff.md

 .> delete.term ns2.fromJust'
 .> diff.namespace ns3 ns2
 ```
+##

+Updates:  -- 1 to 1

+New name conflicts: -- updates where RHS has multiple hashes (excluding when RHS=LHS)

+  1. foo#jk19sm5bf8 : Nat - do we want to force a hashqualified?
+Arya thinks so
+     ↓
+  2. ┌ foo#0ja1qfpej6 : Nat
+  3. └ foo#jk19sm5bf8 : Nat

+Resolved name conflicts: -- updates where LHS had multiple hashes and RHS has one

+  4. ┌ bar#0ja1qfpej6 : Nat
+  5. └ bar#jk19sm5bf8 : Nat
+     ↓
+  6. bar#jk19sm5bf8 : Nat

 ## Display issues to fixup

+- [ ] check whether creating a name conflict + adding metadata puts the update
+      in both categories; if it does, then filter out metadataUpdates from the
+      other categories
 - [ ] just handle deletion of isPropagated in propagate function, leave HandleInput alone (assuming this does the trick)
 - [ ] if a name is updated to a not-yet-named reference, it's shown as both an update and an add
 - [ ] similarly, if a conflicted name is resolved by deleting the last name to